lavaeater/turbo-rocket-ultra/README.md

 No, work on level five for a minute, my man.
 Or add other polish that will actually add to the game, my man.
 You want a five-player playable demo on saturday by the latest, can't fiddle around with the projection now!

+So, make a new MVP-todo list with the things, and only the things, to make the playable delight for saturday.
+And also do a playthrough video for the libgdx discord.

 ## Friday the 3rd of December